 National Privacy Test, an ongoing survey supported by NordVPN, has so far shown that as many as one-third of respondents believe that various activities – such as signing into a social media account, reading email, shopping online or checking a bank account – are safe on public WiFi.
 They’re often wrong.

 Checking a bank account is assumed to be very risky on a public hotspot (less than 2% agree that is safe).
 However, entering banking credentials to make a purchase online is seen as a lesser risk (23% think it is safe).

 This suggests a lack of understanding of just how open to cybercrime users can be on public networks.
-The security level of such hotspots is often unknown, and anyone with basic hacking skills may gain access to sensitive data of everyone connected.
+The security level of such hotspots is often unknown, and anyone with basic hacking skills may gain access to the sensitive data of anyone who’s connected.